 - International Family Tree

-- Latino Family Tree
+- Mixed Heritage Family Tree

 For first-year students, CMI focuses on the adjustment to Columbia University and college life.
 The mentors and “family” members will emphasize leadership development, identity development, emotional health, academic success, belonging, and community consciousness.